cognidox/OfficeToPDF/OfficeToPDF/README.txt

                               the page
   /word_footer_dist <pts>   - the distance (in points) from the footer to the bottom
                               of the page
+  /word_ref_fonts           - when fonts are not available, a reference to the font is used in
-  /pdf_clean_meta <type>    - Allows for some meta-data to be removed from the generated PDF.
+                              the generated PDF rather than a bitmapped version.
+The default is for a bitmap of the text to be used /pdf_clean_meta <type>    - Allows for some meta-data to be removed from the generated PDF.
                               <type> can be:
                                 basic - removes author, keywords, creator and subject